Venus Flytrap - B52

 Light: Bright indoors, full sun to partial sun outdoors

-Water: Consistently moist
+Water: Consistently moist with distilled or rain water

 Use: Grows well in the bog garden, greenhouse and indoors.
 It is an excellent subject for terrariums if provided winter dormancy.